UPNAdrone/uav-radio/README.md

 ## Introduction
 The **UAVRadio** Python module is a comprehensive toolkit designed to facilitate the analysis and prediction of radio signal path loss in UAV communication scenarios.
 This module encompasses a range of path loss models referenced from established literature, offering users a powerful and flexible framework for estimating signal attenuation in UAV communication links.
 It is a versatile tool for optimizing UAV communication systems and ensuring reliable wireless connectivity in a variety of operational scenarios.

+For full documentation, examples and learning how to use the module, please refer to: <a href="http://51.91.59.240/docs_dani/setup/">Official documentation</a>

 ### Aim and Objectives
 The primary aim of this module is to provide engineers, researchers, and enthusiasts in the field of UAV communications with a robust set of Python functions that enable accurate and efficient estimation of radio signal path loss.
 This capability is essential for various applications, including but not limited to: